 Fall-term applicants wishing priority consideration for academic scholarship should apply no later than January 1.
 Admissions decisions are generally mailed within four weeks of completing an application beginning December 15.

-Admissions decisions are generally mailed within four weeks of completing an application beginning November 15.
+Priority consideration is given to applications completed by November 1.
+Admissions decisions are generally mailed within two weeks of completing an application file beginning November 15.

 I love Hillsdale for many reasons, but as a student I most loved the core curriculum, the relationships I built with the professors, and the friends I made across campus.
 Some of…